pip-webui/pip-webui-tutorial/step8/Readme.md

     });
 ```

+Rebuild the application and test it.

-* Here we are going to simulate incoming events and show them as toast messages.
+Here we are going to simulate incoming events and show them as toast messages.

 Add the code below into **eventsController**